nevakrien/ai_secretary2/README.md

 # AiAssistant

-basic ai coach to help with profetional growth while not balancing well being. still in alpha
+basic ai coach to help with profetional growth while balancing well being. still in alpha

 To start your Phoenix server: